WalfredMA/Ancestral/PCA/README.md

-Generate PCA plots and Determine ancestral based on PCA data
+Generate PCA plots and Determine ancestral based on eigenvectors from PCA and vector spcace projection.